 The first step is to unplug the filter and remove it from the tank.
 It’s a good idea to move the filter straight into a bucket, as they typically spill excess water all over the place.

-Fill another bucket or container with room temperature, conditioned water (you can use some of your aquarium water) and begin dissasembling your filter.
+Fill another bucket or container with room temperature, conditioned water (you can use some of your aquarium water) and begin disassembling your filter.

 Use the room temperature water to clean the filter media, removing most of the unwanted matter or until the water runs almost clear.
 You don’t want the water to be crystal clear since you want to leave some of the bacteria behind.

 Once everything is nice and clean, simply reassemble the filter, place it back in the tank and turn it back on.
+If your filter media uses an aquarium pad, be sure to replace it during each clean.
 Job done!

 How Often Should I Clean My Filter?